 Bearer: Alcantara, Cavalry Regiment.

-Port and windows, Behind the shield, Proper, Alcantara, Cavalry Regiment, Azure, Boa, Bordure, Cadency, Chain, Charged, Castle, Crown, Crowned, Quarterly, Four, Triple-towered, Outlined in sable, In the fess point, Enté en point, Coat of arms, Inescutcheon, Emerald, Fleur de lis, Personal, Pomegranate, Gules, Leaved, Illuminated, Interpreted, Iridescent, Label of three points, Leonor Princess of Asturias, Lion, Masoned, Semi-circular, Ordered, Or, Argent, Crosswise, Orlewise, Saltirewise, Purpure, Rampant, Kingdom of Spain, Vert, Slipped, Three, One and Pallet.
+Port and windows, Proper, Azure, Boa, Bordure, Cadency, Chain, Charged, Castle, Crown, Crowned, Quarterly, Four, Triple-towered, Outlined in sable, In the fess point, Enté en point, Coat of arms, Inescutcheon, Emerald, Fleur de lis, Personal, Pomegranate, Gules, Leaved, Illuminated, Interpreted, Iridescent, Label of three points, Leonor Princess of Asturias, Lion, Masoned, Semi-circular, Navarre, Ordered, Or, Argent, Without divisions, Civic, Crosswise, Orlewise, Saltirewise, Purpure, Rampant, Kingdom of Spain, Vert, Slipped, Freehand and One.

 Dr. Antonio Salmerón y Cabañas,